bean710/AirBnB_clone/README.md

 - Review

 ## Commands
-- EOF: quit the console by end of file
+- EOF: quit the console by end of file properly
 - quit: quit console
 - all: show all objects
 - help: list of available commands